voltbuilder/sample-react/README.md

 # React Template
 A simple React project for VoltBuilder apps.

+VoltBuilder is a build service which generates Android and iOS executables from your React project.
+There is no need to install Android Studio, Xcode, or to have a Mac.

 This project is made using the [standard React Tutorial](https://reactjs.org/tutorial/tutorial.html).
 After the tutorial is complete, you should have a dist folder in your project.
 Copy the contents of that to the www folder in this project.